- Dental Emergencies Call (501) 954-9900

 - Accepting New Patients

 Tooth replacement has been practiced for centuries, but in 1965, an entirely new way to restore the smile was born.
 In the past few decades, dental implants have quickly become the new gold standard for prosthetic teeth, offering a stability and numerous health benefits that you can’t receive from traditional bridges or dentures.
-Here at Little Rock Family Dental Care, we can handle both the placement and restoration of dental implants; get in touch with us today to set up an initial consultation to determine whether this treatment is right for you.
+Here at Little Rock Family Dental Care, we can handle both the placement and restoration of dental implants; in Little Rock, AR get in touch with us today to set up an initial consultation to determine whether this treatment is right for you.